ptav/fbox/README.md

 # fbox

-Financial toolbox is a C++ library of general utilities and some more especialised libraries such as an agent-based simulation framework.
+**fbox** is a C++ library of general utilities and some more especialised libraries such as an agent-based simulation framework.

 Dependencies:
 * Boost